Ramona2020/paralipomena.github.io/_posts/2014-4-15-Public-Presentations.md

 categories: blog
 ---

-The Vanderbilt University community is invited to join our course for public presentations of student research using XML and XQuery.
-The ten-minue presentations will run from 2:10-3:00 p.m. and be held in [Furman 003 (Center for Second Language Studies)](https://goo.gl/maps/Rukyq).
+The Vanderbilt University community is invited to join our course on Monday, April 21 for public presentations of student research using XML and XQuery.
+The ten-minute presentations will run from 2:10-3:00 p.m. and be held in [Furman 003 (Center for Second Language Studies)](https://goo.gl/maps/Rukyq).
 The presentations are open the university community.

 * "Indivisible Content and Form: A Prototype of Image Citation in the Syriaca.org Projects," Tucker Hannah